 Choosing Your Programme and Training Provider See the UCAS Apprenticeship page or the Gov.uk Find An Apprenticeship page for more information and/or to find possible apprenticeship opportunities within your area.
 Apprentices need to be currently working in the role of a professional manager (see notes above regarding the occupational standard).
-Apprentices need to live and/or work in England to be eligible for their employer to utilise their levy funding.
-Completing The On- Programme Assignments, Modules, and Activities This is when apprentices develop the knowledge, skills, and behaviours (KSBs) of the occupational standard.
+Apprentices need to live and/or work in England to be eligible for their employer to Completing The On-Programme Assignments, Modules, and Activities utilise their levy funding.
+This is when apprentices develop the knowledge, skills, and behaviours (KSBs) of the occupational standard.
 It is also where apprentices complete their on-programme activities and are working towards English and mathematics level 2, if required.
 Towards the end of their on-programme activities, apprentices will need to have completed their portfolio of evidence.
-The typical duration for this stage of the journey is 12-18 months Passing Through Gateway Gateway is the point of the journey where apprentices move from learning to demonstrating the knowledge, skills, and behaviours (KSBs) within the occupational standard.
+The typical duration for this stage of the journey is 12-18 months Gateway is the point of the journey where apprentices move from learning to demonstrating the knowledge, skills, and behaviours (KSBs) within the occupation standard.
 Before an apprentice is able to undertake their end point assessment (EPA), their employer must confirm that the apprentice is working is consistently working at, or above, the level of the occupational standard and has a English and mathematics Level 2 qualification.
-At Gateway, apprentices must submit: • A portfolio of evidence • Their 4 preferred presentation topics Undertaking Your End Point Assessment (EPA) End Point Assessment (EPA) is the final stage of the actual apprenticeship journey and is where the apprentice will be tested by an independent apprenticeship assessor to determine whether they are able to demonstrate the knowledge, skills, and behaviours within the occupational standard.
+At Gateway, apprentices must submit: • A portfolio of evidence Undertaking Your End Point Assessment (EPA) Their 4 preferred presentation topics End Point Assessment (EPA) is the final stage of the actual apprenticeship journey and is where the apprentice will be tested by an independent apprenticeship assessor to determine whether they are able to demonstrate the knowledge, skills, and behaviours within the occupational standard.
 EPA can only be triggered after 12 months of starting the apprenticeship, and for the L3 Team Leader or Supervisor Apprenticeship it requires the apprentice to have successfully completed all of their on-programme activities, plus have a level 2 qualification in English and mathematics.
-The assessment methods for the L3 Team Leader or Supervisor Apprenticeship are: - Presentation with question and answers - Professional Discussion underpinned by a portfolio of evidence Typical duration of end point assessment is 4 - 6 weeks culminating in a live assessment activity lasting no more than 3 hours.
+The assessment methods for the L3 Team Leader or Supervisor Apprenticeship are: Presentation with question and answers Professional Discussion underpinned by a portfolio of evidence The presentation topic will typically be released 3 weeks in advance of the Live Assessment Day (LAD) and the End Point Assessment (EPA) will be concluded within FOUR (4) months from Gateway.